Ed Miliband heckled at TUC over pension strike stance

 "But what we need now is meaningful negotiation to prevent further confrontation over the autumn."

-Mr Miliband replied: "What I'm going to do is stand up and say the government needs to properly negotiate with you on these issues."
+"And what I'm going to do is stand up and say the government needs to properly negotiate with you on these issues."

 Struggling to make himself heard over catcalls from the audience, he said: "What you need is academies, free schools and other schools working together much better together."